 For the six months ended June 30, 2006, the net carrying amount of indefinite-lived and finite-lived franchises was reduced by \$441 million and \$2 million, respectively, related to franchises reclassified as assets held for sale.
 For the six months ended June 30, 2006, franchises with indefinite lives also decreased \$3 million related to a cable asset sale completed in the first quarter of 2006 and \$99 million as a result of the asset impairment charges recorded related to assets held for sale (see Note 3).
-Franchise amortization expense for the three and six months ended June 30, 2006 was approximately \$1 million and \$1 million, respectively, and \$1 million and \$2 million for the three and six months ended June 30, 2005, respectively, which represents the amortization relating to franchises that did not qualify for teresterent under CEAC No. 142 including sonte conscieted with frenchise research indefinite-life treatment under SFAS No. 142, including costs associated with franchise renewals.
+Franchise amortization expense for the three and six months ended June 30, 2006 was approximately \$1 million and \$1 million, respectively, and \$1 million and \$2 million for the three and six months ended June 30, 2005, respectively, which represents the amortization relating to franchises that did not qualify for indefinite-life treatment under SFAS No. 142, including costs associated with franchise renewals.
 The Company expects that amortization expense on franchise assets will be approximately \$2 million annually for each of the next five years.
 Actual amortization expense in future periods could differ from these estimates as a result of new intangible asset acquisitions or divestitures, changes in useful lives and other relevant factors.